-At Markarian Frank and Hayes, we work to solve problems for large, medium sized and smaller established businesses, but also gain great joy from helping businesswomen and businessmen start new ventures.
-We not only help today’s business leaders solve problems and gain traction in today’s challenging business and regulatory environment, we also look… Read More »
+At Markarian & Hayes, we work to solve problems for large, medium sized and smaller established businesses, but also gain great joy from helping businesswomen and businessmen start new ventures.
+We not only help today’s business leaders solve problems and gain traction in today’s challenging business and regulatory environment, we also look after… Read More »

 Marijuana in Florida Whether you call it marijuana, cannabis, pot, or weed, the introduction of medical marijuana in the State of Florida and the potential legalization of recreational cannabis will create a new industry worth billions of dollars.
-The attorneys at Markarian Frank & Hayes are uniquely positioned to assist those eager to enter… Read More »
+The attorneys at Markarian & Hayes are uniquely positioned to assist those eager to enter the… Read More »

 Federal income tax discharge.
 In certain circumstances, individual income taxes may be discharged in bankruptcy.
 It is important to understand the crossover effect between Bankruptcy Code section 507(a)(7)(A)(i) and Bankruptcy Code section 523(a)(1)(a).
 By reading these sections together, one can discern that income taxes arising from a tax year for which the tax return was… Read More »

 As lawyers representing companies experiencing financial distress, our first mission is diagnosis.
 Like a physician we have to first understand the nature of the disease before we can determine the best medicine to administer.
 There are instances where Chapter 11 is not the appropriate tool.
 The company that cannot be restructured under Chapter 11… Read More »

 In the course of my 35 years of bankruptcy practice, I find that there are certain questions or issues that seem to be common concerns of those considering a bankruptcy filing.
 I also find that prospective clients arrive with preconceived notions about the answers to these questions, or have received bad information from unreliable… Read More »